bjornrobertsson/jec/draft.md

 Terraform is an infrastructure as code (IaC) tool that lets you define and provision infrastructure using a declarative configuration language.
 In the context of Coder, Terraform is used to define the resources that make up your development environments.

+Coder is invested in Terraform and the guides on terraform.io should be considered authoritative.

 ## Basic Terraform Concepts

 ### 1. Terraform Files and HCL